-- Get a realistic picture of your debt.
-Gather all your credit card information in one place, including your online usernames and passwords, your paper bills and the actual cards themselves.
-Then calculate totals to see exactly how much debt you have, so you can create a plan to pay off your credit cards.
+- Get a realistic fix on your debt.
+Gather all your credit card information – your online accounts, paper bills, accounting for all the credit and store cards you have.
+Calculate total balances to see exactly how much debt you have, so you can create an effective plan for paying it all off.

 Paying off your credit cards is no easy feat.
 However, it is possible to reduce credit card debt when you make smart choices with your money.
-Call Nationwide Bank today to learn about low introductory APRs and balance transfer rates.
+Call Nationwide today to learn about low introductory APRs and balance transfer rates.